-Since I’m currently in the thick of rebranding my branding and web design business, I decided to put together a checklist to shed some light on the process.
-And I’m not just updating my logo (which you can take a peek at here!)
-I’m talking new brand strategy, photos, website, the whole shebang.
+Since I recently rebranded my branding and web design business, I decided to put together a checklist to shed some light on the process.
+And I didn’t just update my logo, I’m talking new brand strategy, photos, website, the whole shebang.

 Chances are if you landed on this page, you’re considering or already in the process of rebranding your own business.
 In this checklist, I’m sharing all my recommended strategies for rebranding in the most streamlined and impactful way possible.

 Keep reading to discover when to consider rebranding, which approach is right for you, and what specific steps to take.

 Rebranding requires a significant investment of both time and money.
 So why do it?
 As it turns out, there are both good and bad reasons to consider rebranding.

 Let’s start with some of the bad reasons:

 - You have “shiny object syndrome” and are chasing a flashy new trend